 Bet Types Available

 - Point Spread: The margin of victory involved in betting Against The Spread (ATS).
 The bettor is wagering on the point margin between two teams.
+If you bet on the favorite, you need that team to win by more than the assigned margin, but if you take the underdog, your team can either win outright or lose by less than the point spread.

 - Props: Bet on an item not directly involved with the score/result of a game.
 A prop could be a player’s total points scored, home runs hit, touchdowns scored; and it can be team totals like passing yards, three-pointers made, etc.